ds-oliveira/rest-api/README.md

 curl -X DELETE localhost:3000/user/2
 ```

+As happened before, in the `Terminal 1` you should see by the logs your requests being balanced through the multiple instances of our application, but this time these instances are running inside a docker container.

+## Conclusion
+Node.js with PM2 is a powerful tool, this combination can be used in many situations as workers, APIs and other kinds of applications.
+Adding docker containers to the equation, it can be a great cost reducer and performance improver for your stack.
-That's all folks, I hope you enjoy this tutorial.

-Please let me know if you have some doubt.
+That's all folks!
+I hope you enjoyed this tutorial and please let me know if you have some doubt.

+See you!